 If you try to find the sweet spot in between, you'll end up with an average cup of coffee that may be bearable, but it'll be slightly sour from the light roast beans being under extracted and slightly bitter or astringent from the dark roast being over extracted.
 So, what about cold brew?

 Luckily for cold brew, this is no longer an issue since everything is equally extracted for the most part due to our friend osmosis.
 Like the medium roast coffee, this results into a delicious cold brew concentrate that is bold and complex.
 This may in fact be a better option than medium roast coffee, so we recommend testing it out.
-In my opinion, even if it is the best coffee for cold brew, we recommend the medium roast first.
+In our opinion, we recommend the medium roast first, but if you want to experiment, try blending a few options listed above.

 Why do coffee roasters and cafes like cold brew?
 It still tastes consistently delicious even with poor quality or older beans!
 Not that I recommend using either, but it's quite interesting that even lesser quality, or aged coffee beans, will taste good.